Mutton Karahi

 • In a wok or pan add oil and heat untill medium hot.
 Add meat and fry for 5-7 minutes until it changes colour.

-• Add ginger garlic and fry for another 5 minutes untill water from meat is evaporated.
+• Add ginger garlic and fry for another 5 minutes until water from meat is evaporated.

 • Add all the spices except blackpepper and garam masala.
 Mix and fry for another 5 minutes.
-Add water (enough to cover the meat)and allow it to boil.
-Cover and cook on low heat untill meat is 80% cooked.
+Add water (enough to cover the meat) and allow it to boil.
+Cover and cook on low heat until meat is 80% cooked.
 It should take anywhere between 30 -40 minutes depending on the meat.
 (Note: this step can also be done in a pressure cooker)

 • Add yoghurt (room temperature) and mix well.
 Add finely chopped tomatoes and fry for few minutes.
 Sprinkle black pepper and gram masala.
 Also add green chillies.
 If you prefer less spicy add the whole chillies instead of chopping them.